RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 Members who have ideas for improvement tend to be strong leaders.
 The whole group benefits when we get out of the way and let them lead.

-Members of the ChicagoRuby organizer team:
+The current members of the ChicagoRuby organizer team are:

 * [Ginny Hendry](https://twitter.com/ginnyhendry), mentioned above.
 * [Justin Love](http://twitter.com/wondible) is a developer and an organizer of the [Chicago JavaScript Meetup Group (JS-Chi)](http://www.meetup.com/js-chi/).
 Justin will also be a lab advisor for RubyCaribe in January 2015.